TwanisaHero/OOP/Assignments/P02B/README.md

 ## P02B - Class Design

-Here's a potential class design for the "Knucklebones" game based on the guidelines you've provided:

 ### 1. **Dice Class**
 **Data (Attributes):**
 - `sides`: (int) The number of sides on the dice (default: 6).